Srasulova/BG-color-change/README.md

 I used minimal HTML, mainly focused on CSS and JavaScript.

-One of the challenges I faced while writing the code was working with constructors.
+Some of the challenges I faced while writing the code were working with constructors and trying out TypeScript.

 ## To run the project